BodomLake/website/docs/plugin-transform-modules-commonjs.md

 _bar.bar;
 ```

-This is not exactly the same as what Node.js does since Babel allows accessing any property of `module.exports` as a named export, while Node.js only allows importing _statically analyzable_ properties of `module.exports`.
+Note that this is not _exactly_ the same as what Node.js does.
+Babel allows accessing any property of `module.exports` as a named export, whereas Node.js only allows importing the _statically analyzable_ properties of `module.exports`.
 However, any import working in Node.js will also work when compiled with Babel using `importInterop: "node"`.

 #### `"none"`